Hydra:

 even in the cafes on the waterfront which have a lot of choices but are

-a little expensive.
+a little expensive as so many waterfront cafes on the islands are.
 Then again you know how it is when you are at a place

 where the main entertainment is people-watching.
 You pay for the good seats

-and except for Mykonos, these are the best seats in Greece.
+and except for possibly Mykonos, these are the best seats in Greece.
 For a cheap

 night out your best bet is to go to one of the restaurants on the back